 RSI Indicator is a momentum oscillator ranging between 0 to 100.

-Relative Strength Index, as the name indicates, measures the strength and the momentum in the market.
+As the name indicates, it measures the strength and momentum in the market.

 RSI Indicator defines the overbought and oversold condition of the market.

 - Oversold – Below 30.